pipehappy1/SES2020spring/unit1/readme.md

 ### Introduction to Git

-Video1: How to install git on windows
+Video1: How to install Git on windows

 https://www.acfun.cn/v/ac12933284